 For many military service members, leaving the military has unexpected emotional side effects.
 Here are some challenges you can expect and strategies that can help:

 - Finding a new job - Looking for a new job can put a tremendous strain on you and your family.
 But with early planning, you may land a job before you retire.
-Attending a TAP employment workshop (available through the TAP office on your installation) as much as two years before you retire will help you get started.
+Attending a Transition Assistance Program employment workshop (available through the installation program office on your installation) as much as two years before you retire will help you get started.

 - Lack of camaraderie at work - After leaving the military, many service members miss the camaraderie they had with their fellow service members.
 Often the work environment in civilian companies is much different from the military.
 Joining military organizations will help you connect with other military retirees and help you keep up to date on retirement issues that may affect you and your family.